 A core element of Called to Write is our writing sprints.

 We currently offer DAILY coach-led writing sprints at 9 a.m.
-Pacific Time, where we gather with our members in our onsite chat room, check in to set our goals and intentions for our writing sessions, write for an hour, then come back at the end of the hour to celebrate what we accomplished.
+Pacific Time, where we gather with our members in our onsite sprint room, check in to set our goals and intentions for our writing sessions, write for an hour, and then come back at the end of the hour to celebrate what we accomplished.

 Our writing sprints are incredibly motivating and inspiring.
 There's nothing quite like writing alongside other writers to help you stay focused on your writing for the day.
 Our writers rave about the difference participating in sprints makes for their writing and about the good energy we all experience when we join in the fun.

 Our Founder, Jenna Avery, offers private 1:1 coaching for writers wanting help to write more consistently, working to get their books and screenplays finished, building their author websites and social platforms, and more.

 In addition to the foundational program we offer, inside our network we also run periodic courses and programs for an additional fee, like our Deep Dive Writing Intensives and our Wednesday Writing Retreats.
 Our Wednesday Writing Retreats happen throughout the year, in the months between our longer writing intensives.

 Called to Write members receive savings on Deep Dive and Wednesday Writing Retreat registration.

 (Dates for Deep Dive Writing Intensives and Wednesday Writing Retreats are announced on the Deep Dive registration page and Wednesday Writing Retreats registration page, inside the network, and to Jenna's mailing list.)

 We are exploring offering other courses and support options.